Easy Campfire Safety for Kids and Parents

 Don’t Walk Between the Chairs and the Fire

 It’s easier to fall into the fire from in front of the camp chairs.
 Similarly, walking too closely to the fire could cause your clothing to catch fire.
-It’s hard to get away from the campfire when there are chairs blocking the path.
-It’s a very serious safety risk, and one to discuss as a family.

 No Running Near the Fire

 Much like a swimming pool deck, the fire is a walking-only zone.
-Explain to your children that if they need to move around the campfire, walking is the only option.
+We’ve explained to our son that near the campfire walking is the only option.

 Building a Safe Campfire